troclaux/notes/programming_languages.md

     - database connections that maintain transaction state
     - objects that keep track of their internal state
 - stateless: each operation is independent, no memory of previous interactions

+caching: storing data somewhere that is faster to access